WCCArtists/WCCArtists.github.io/call-for-papers.md

 - Proceedings camera‑ready deadline: **August 11, 2025**
 - Workshop date: **October 19 to 20, 2025** (in conjunction with ICCV 2025, Honolulu, Hawaii)

 > **Note:** The dates above refer to the proceedings timeline.
-Submission details and the schedule for workshop presentations (oral/poster) as well as the public release on OpenReview will be announced later.
+Submission details and the schedule for Extended Abstracts will be announced soon.

 ## Submission Guidelines
 Submitted manuscripts must follow the ICCV 2025 formatting template and should be **4 - 8 pages in length**, including figures and tables.